Disclaimer: I own nothing. All belongs to Glee writers and creators.

 A comfortable silence settled between them for a few moments while Rachel fiddled with the sleeve of her cardigan and Shannon flipped a jersey into the basket from where it had been hanging over the edge.
 A few more sniffles escaped from the girl, but she wasn't on the verge of an emotional breakdown anymore, at least.
 The walls were coming back up and she was gluing the pieces together, a temporary fix until the next time she was tormented past her breaking point.

 The name was spoken softly, with a sort of reverence to it.
 The coach certainly knew who she was.
-At McKinley, not knowing who the head cheerleader was, was like not knowing who the president was.
+At McKinley, not knowing who the head cheerleader was, was akin to not knowing who the president was.
 So it was quite obvious where that reverent tone came from.
 From the fact that all Quinn had to do was take a step and a path would be cleared for her.
 From how she could walk up to a taken seat and the person in it would move without a word.
 From how she could be in glee club, the least popular group in the school, and never have one snide remark thrown her way.

 Shannon merely nodded when Rachel glanced at her.
 Her brown eyes went back to the shirtsleeve, which she was still fiddling with idly.